 There are plenty of studies that point to the added benefits of having full-spectrum CBD extracts over isolate CBD extracts.

 CBD oil without the THC is beneficial, no doubt.
 It is just that the benefits provided by the rest of the terpenes and flavonoids would be inaccessible to you.
-The smarter course of action would be to get a broad-spectrum CBD extract which includes all the cannabinoids minus the THC.
+The smarter course of action would be to get a broad-spectrum CBD extract that includes all the cannabinoids minus the THC.

 But Why Do You Want To Take The THC Out Of The CBD Oil?